About - ETF Model Portfolios

 The ready-made ETF models that use our dynamic strategy are designed for investors that are seeking an adaptive model.
 As market conditions evolve, these models' allocations are adjusted aiming to produce better risk-adjusted returns.

-Let's illustrate the strategies with three simulated example portfolios.
+Let's illustrate the strategies with two simulated example portfolios.

 The objective of these examples is to show how our strategies would have behaved during recent crises.
 The key points we want to highlight are the relative performance and the smoothness of the returns.

 The example dynamic portfolio's composition (which changes over time) is calculated by our proprietary dynamic allocation algorithm.
+The allocation range is from 0% stocks and 100% bonds to 100% stocks and 0% bonds.
 The portfolio is rebalanced when the allocation changes by at least 10%.

 Note that the shown performance was simulated using index data, which do not include ETF management fees.
 We do so because most ETFs have a short history.
 Therefore, had we used ETFs, the returns would have been smaller by the amount of the ETF fees.
 On the other hand, it would not materially impact the relative performance or the smoothness of the returns, which are the key points we want to show.

-At the tables, notice how both Trend and Dynamic strategies experienced much smaller maximum drawdowns.
+At the tables, notice how the Dynamic strategy experienced much smaller maximum drawdowns.

 The Dynamic strategy protects the portfolio's capital by moving the exposure "around" between its constituents.
 It dynamically reduces or increases some constituents' exposure according with market conditions.
 The strategy may also hold cash if the conditions dictate.
 It is specifically designed to generate better risk-adjusted returns.

-In the chart, you can see both Trend and Dynamic strategies in action.
+In the chart, you can see the S&P 500 and the Dynamic strategy in action.

 Notice how the Dynamic strategy is able to move its exposure between bonds and stocks, positioning itself to generate better risk-adjusted returns and avoiding bigger drawdowns in the process.